SHOBOT-DEV/AMR/SHOBOT_AMR_ws/README.md

 # SHOBOT_AMR_ws (ROS 2 workspace)

 ROS 2 colcon workspace for the SHOBOT AMR stack.
-All packages are Python (`rclpy`) nodes; most are scaffolding placeholders to be filled in during the ROS 1 → ROS 2 port. `shobot_api_bridge` already exposes a small HTTP/WebSocket bridge for driving and status.
+All packages are Python (`rclpy`) nodes; most are scaffolding placeholders to be filled in during the ROS 1 → ROS 2 port. `shobot_api_bridge` already exposes a small HTTP/WebSocket bridge for driving and status, and now includes a mission bridge that syncs missions from the Flask API (`/api/v1/missions`) into the ROS mission queue.

 ## Layout
 - `src/` – ROS 2 packages (all `ament_cmake_python`)